canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q9/QuestionText.md

     - An `int` attribute named **population** which is not accessible from other classes

 - Constructors:
-    - A constructor which is accessible from other classes and accepts a`double` and a `int` to initialize the **landMass** and **population** attributes.
+    - A constructor which is accessible from other classes and accepts a `double` and an `int` to initialize the **landMass** and **population** attributes.

 - Methods: